About

 Philip Seward, Artistic Director

-The world renowned Lyric Opera of Chicago commissioned numerous piece that include, Stone Soup, A Noteworthy Tale, and African Stories.
+The world renowned Lyric Opera of Chicago commissioned numerous works that include, Stone SoupA Noteworthy Tale, and African Stories.
 These works were produced in Chicago, Toledo Opera, Memphis Opera, and Pensacola Opera among others.
 The Lira Ensemble of Chicago also commissioned works by Philip Seward including Blessing premiering on WFMT radio.
 Another piece for chorus and orchestra, Sonnet, was performed at the Chicago’s Symphony Center.

-As a pianist Philip Seward has performed his compositions for piano as well as other contemporary composers all over the United States and in Europe including stops in Holland, Germany and Poland.
+As a pianist Philip Seward has performed his compositions as well as other contemporary composers all over the United States and in Europe including stops in Holland, Germany and Poland.
 As a singer Seward sang the role of Eisenstein in Die Fledermaus for Intimate Opera; John Jasper in The Mystery of Edwin Drood; Lt.
 Cable in South Pacific; the prince in R & H Cinderella.
 Other productions featuring Philip Seward – The Beggar’s Opera, A Chorus Of Disapproval, The American Clock, Happy End, and The Phantom of the Opera.
 Internationally he performed Art Song recitals in Rzeszów and Wroclaw in Poland.

 Philip Seward is the recipient of the Excellence in Teaching Award that he received during his teaching career at Columbia College Chicago.
-Aside from his composing, performing and teaching Philip also conducts the choir at St. James Presbyterian Church, the Edgewater Singers and is currently completing his DMA in Composition with Dr. Stephen Davismoon at the University of Salford.
+Aside from his composing, performing and teaching Philip also conducts the choir at Epiphany United Church of Christ, the Edgewater Singers and completed his DMA in Composition with Dr. Stephen Davismoon at the University of Salford in Manchester, England.
+Mr. Seward’s publisher for his choral music – Porfiri & Horvath.

 Mary Clare Barker, Accompanist

 Mary Clare Barker holds a Bachelor of Music degree in Music Education from Western Michigan University and a Master of Music degree in piano performance and accompanying from Northwestern University.
 She lives in Chicago and is an active teacher, soloist, accompanist, composer, and lecturer.
 Ms. Barker has been entertaining Chicago audiences for the past thirty years in many of Chicago’s finest hotels and restaurants with her piano stylings and songs.
 A talented singer who can sing in 5 languages, Mary Clare often is called upon to perform in a classical venue or a jazz gig.
 For the past five years, Mary Clare has been the full time music director of St. Gertrude Catholic parish in Edgewater.
 Her work in liturgical settings led her to explore the field of composition and she has composed two Masses in addition to several hymns.
-She is thrilled to be the accompanist for the Edgewater Singers for the past four years and enjoys working with this musically diverse group.
+She is thrilled to be the accompanist for the Edgewater Singers and enjoys working with this musically diverse group.